pioneercoders/tutorials/codingpatterns/arrays.md

 ### 🧠 Design Approach
 - Shift all elements one position to the left after the deletion index.
 - Optionally set the last position to a default value (`0`, `null`, etc.).

-# 🔢 Java Programs for Array Manipulation and Matrix Traversal

-This document includes Java examples for:

-1. Deleting an element from an array by copying to a new array
-2. Adding elements to an array by creating a new array
-3. Matrix edge traversal and cross (diagonal) traversal

----

 ## 1️⃣ Delete Element from Array (Using New Array)